DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 to cross Skyrim’s border.
 You can do it as fast as you want, but enemies won’t be the easiest ones to beat.
 I would recommend getting at least level 15.
 Don't forget to unhide the quests, when you actually would want and would be able to start them.
-* **MoreHUD** - No idea why, but Phoenix has disabled the appearance of information about potions, spell books etc. in her MoreHUD preset, when you move your cursor over those items.
-That is optional, but I would like to actually see this useful information, so let's enable it back by ticking _Show Ingredient Effects_ and _Show Other Effects_ in _Target's Data_ options.
-> This option should be already chosen for Wabbajack users.

 Soon enough (or maybe not) you will get some kind of special powers.
 Here is a reminder on how to use them: